Ruuudy1/cse15l-lab-reports/LabReport3.md

 ### -i command

-<h3>Another useful command to truly get all outputs of a string of characters is "-i".
-This command does not take Capitalization (lowercase/undercase) into consideration
-when searching for a string.
-This is really usefull to truly find all words that match that character as many times some words inside the .txt file could be Capitalized (Hello) or in all Caps (HELLO) and normal grep will not find there if you only give write grep "hello" ... <h3>
+Another useful command to truly get all outputs of a string of characters is "-i".
+This command does not take Capitalization (lowercase/undercase) into consideration when searching for a string.
+This is really usefull to truly find all words that match that character as many times some words inside the .txt file could be Capitalized (Hello) or in all Caps (HELLO) and normal grep will not find there if you only give write grep "hello" ...

 Example 3 (1/2):